Public speaking anxiety

 So if your public speaking anxiety stems from judgment, find evidence that your audience is on your side.
 Stop putting your stuff onto other people; believing you can read their minds.

-No one is really paying that much attention.
+By the way, no one is really paying that much attention.
 They’re distracted with their own stuff.
 The mistakes you dwell over they quickly forget.

-Here’s some sage advice to keep in mind:
+Here is some sage advice to keep in mind:

 - Change takes time.
 Your public speaking fear has been around for a long time – challenging a fear takes time.